 ABOUT THE AUTHOR

-Ludvig Sunström runs Start Gaining Momentum, where he gives no-nonsense advice to ambitious and intelligent people
+Ludvig Sunström is a writer who gives no-nonsense advice to ambitious and intelligent people.

 Copyright © 2017 Learning Mind.
 All rights reserved.
 For permission to reprint,